Doing Dry January transformed my life and mental health

 Cara St John, pictured in Bordeaux for the Rugby World Cup 2023, wasn't an alcoholic, but her binge drinking was affecting her mental health.
 (Supplied)

-I had no memory of what had happened so I had to be told that I’d essentially fallen down the stairs and on impact, my ear had split.
+I had no memory of what had happened so I had to be told that I’d essentially fallen down the stairs and my ear had split.
 I also discovered that I’d clashed with my boyfriend’s housemate and told her to f*** off.

 I had no memory of what'd happened so I had to be told that I’d essentially fallen down the stairs and on impact, my ear had split.